Melbourne Symphony Orchestra Cybec Program, Mentor

 Royal Northern College of Music/Saxophone premiere, England

 Dying of the Light: Pacific Resonance for Peter (solo saxophone), Katia Beaugeais, Royal Northern College of Music, Manchester, England, 26-27 September 2017

 “I love to be beautiful: Like the early spring that no one sees, Like graceful fish diving deep, Landing swan, birds in flight.
 Shy Like Blushing Flowers, Hidden moon, and trembling blossoms.”

 Tang Xianzu, Lindy Li Mark (translation), Young Lovers’ Edition Peony Pavilion (scene 3)

-Bruce Crossman (composer), NSW Government & ArtsNSW 2016/17 Arts and Cultural Development Program (ACDP) with Ian Stevenson (sound diffusion), Simon Killalea (live film projections), Anna Fraser (mezzo-soprano), Claire Edwardes (percussion) and pianist Linda Yim (Hong Kong New Music Ensemble); record and present a 30-minute development showing of Shy Like Blushing Flowers at The JOAN, Penrith, October 2017.
+Bruce Crossman (composer), NSW Government & ArtsNSW 2016/17 Arts and Cultural Development Program (ACDP) with Ian Stevenson (sound design/diffusion), Simon Killalea (film/live projections), Anna Fraser (soprano), Claire Edwardes (percussion) and pianist Linda Yim (Hong Kong New Music Ensemble); record and present a 45-minute development showing of Shy Like Blushing Flowers at The JOAN, Penrith, 11 October 2017, 3-4pm.